Rapid Repair and Replacement: 3D Printing for Power Plant Maintenance

 Adapting for Legacy Systems

-For older power plants, 3D printing enables the reproduction of discontinued or hard-to-source parts, helping operators keep their equipment functional for decades.
+For older power plants, this technology enables the reproduction of discontinued or hard-to-source parts, helping operators keep their equipment functional for decades.

 This design flexibility contributes directly to power plant optimisation, as engineers can continuously refine parts for better efficiency and reliability.